 It has continued to play a significant advocacy role, triggering internationally-recognised initiatives to dramatically minimise the emissions of environmentally damaging refrigerants into the atmosphere.

 As early as 1998, Refrigerants Australia was advocating for appropriate end use controls on ozone depleting refrigerants to be extended to HFCs and for end use controls to be nationally consistent by having the Federal Government take a leading role.
+In 2004 legislation was passed.

 In 2007 Refrigerants Australia began advocating for a phase-down in HFCs before any international proposal and three years in advance of the Australian Government.
+In 2018, the HFC phasedown began.

 INFOGRAPHICS: Regulatory Landscape for Flammable Refrigerants